 How the please the thrill-seeker: Try to compromise and do something adventurous to satisfy the thrill-seekers need for adrenaline spiking activity, within reason.
 Try to research the excursions that the thrill seekers desire to take part in to assess safety risks and hopefully reassure yourself that you are going into these activities with full knowledge of what you are getting into.

 The best way to get to know someone is to travel with them.
 You spend an unusual amount of time with them and learn about their quirks and pet peeves.
-During my group travel experiences, I have been exposed to all these different travel characters and they have all contributed to memorable travel experiences.
+I have been exposed to all these different travel characters at some point in time and they have all contributed to memorable travel experiences.

 What type of traveler are you on group trips?
 Do you think you could have been a better travel companion in the past by better understanding the perspective of your fellow travelers?
 Let me know what type of traveler you are.